28 Apr

 New Order released the song as a single twice, firstly in March 1981 and secondly in September 1981, featuring new member Gillian Gilbert; the latter recording appeared on the 1987 compilation album 'Substance'.
 Between these two versions, you can hear the new beginnings of New Order, the sound of a new band starting to set the wheels in motion.

 It's one of the most important and unique debut singles ever written and recorded.
-Not only did it mark the start of New Order, it allowed Peter Hook, Stephen Morris and Bernard Sumner to grieve for their frontman and friend in a way that they felt best, by honouring his song.
+Not only did it mark the start of New Order, but it also allowed Peter Hook, Stephen Morris and Bernard Sumner to grieve for their frontman and friend in a way that they felt best, by honouring his song.

 A spectacular effort by a band who were coming to terms with the loss of a friend, sung by a frontman who'd never taken the lead before.
 One of the band's very best.